 There are several factors that affect the cost of shipping belongings abroad: the two main factors being the volume of your move and the distance.
 You can use our removal volume calculator to help you save time when requesting quotes.

 When moving to South Africa, one of the biggest steps in your move is finding someone to move all of your belongings for you!
 Obviously, you want a company that provides you with all of the services that you require; whether that’s only moving your things from A to B or going further and doing all the packaging and storing for you.

 There are a few ways you can find your removal company; checking company reviews on their profile can give you a good idea if they are a good company or not.
 The best way is to request quotes.
 If you need advice on picking a removal company for your move, take a look at our list of top international removal companies.

 Alternatively, you can let us do the hard work for you!
-When you request quotes from us, we match you to up to five removal companies who will then get in touch with you with a quote – for free.
-All you have to do fill out our quick and easy form and you can save up to 40% on your move.
+When you request quotes through us, we match you to up to five removal companies who will then get in touch with you with a quote – for free.
+All you have to do fill out our quick and easy form and you can make big savings on your move.

 Sirelo’s Top Moving Tips

 Moving to South Africa, or any country for that matter, is quite a difficult task.
 But don’t worry, that’s why we’re here to help you!
 Here is some advice to make the moving process a little bit less stressful: